Asymptotic control theory for a system of linear oscillators: Introduction

 \section{Introduction}

-The problem of time-optimal steering of a given initial state to a given manifold is typical for the optimal control theory.
-One of the classical achievements in this area is the explicit construction, based on the Pontryagin maximum principle, of the minimum time damping of a single linear oscillator \cite{pont}.
-This system is described via the equation
+The problem of time-optimal steering of a given initial state to a given manifold is typical for optimal control theory.
+One of the classical achievements in this area is an explicit construction of the minimum time damping of a single linear oscillator \cite{pont}.
+This system is governed by the equation

-where $x$ is the position, $u$ is the control.
-Here, the oscillator frequency $\omega$ is assumed to be 1 without loss of generality.
-The optimal control is of bang-bang type, i.e. it takes values $u=\pm1$, and the switching curve which separates the domain of the phase plane, where $u=-1$ from the domain $u=+1$ consists of unit semicircles centered at points of the form $(2k+1,0)$, where $k\in\mathbb{Z}$ is an integer.
-When seen from afar, and this is our primary point of view in what follows, the switching curve looks like the $x$-axis, and the optimal control looks like the dry friction $u(x,\dot x)=-\sign\,\dot x$.
+where $x$ is the position and $u$ is the control.
+Here the oscillator frequency $\omega$ is assumed to be 1.
+The optimal control is of bang-bang type, i.e., it takes values $u=\pm1$.
+The switching curve, which separates the $u=-1$ domain of the phase plane from the $u=+1$ domain, consists of unit semicircles centered at points of the form $(2k+1,0)$, where $k\in\mathbb{Z}$ is an integer.
+When seen from afar, which is our primary point of view in this paper, the switching curve looks like the $x$-axis, and the optimal control looks like the dry friction $u(x,\dot x)=-\sign{\dot x}$.